AseptSoft Core Documentation

 🏭 Pharma example: cleaning up a fluid map for a new CIP loop

 You've drawn a new CIP loop on an existing skid P&ID.
-The fluid map looks mostly right, but two issues stand out:
+The fluid map looks mostly right, but a few issues stand out:

 1. A short bypass valve doesn't get fluid — it sits on a layer the project has flagged as no-fluid.